 Any member of staff can copy under the Licence - but some HEIs do restrict the making of digital copies for course provision to certain members of staff.
 It depends how your HEI has decided to best manage its obligations under the Licence.
-If you are not sure, please contact your CLA Licence Co-ordinator or Copyright Advisor.
+If you are not sure, please contact the CLA Licence Co-ordinator, copyright advisor or library staff at your institution.